bmatcuk/terraform-provider-vagrant/README.md

 }
 ```

+**name** (optional) if the name changes, it will force the resource to destroy
+and recreate.
+Defaults to "vagrantbox".

 **vagrantfile_dir** is the path to a directory where a Vagrantfile lives.
 The
 Vagrantfile must exist when terraform runs or else it will throw an error.
 This
 option defaults to `.`, ie, the current directory and you may set this value to
 absolute or relative paths.

-**env** is a map of additional environment variables to pass to the Vagrantfile.
+**env** (optional) is a map of additional environment variables to pass to the
-The environment variables set by the calling process are always passed.
+Vagrantfile.
+The environment variables set by the calling process are always
+passed.

-**get_ports** if `true`, information about forwarded ports will be filled in
+**get_ports** (optional) if `true`, information about forwarded ports will be
-(see `ports` below).
-This is `false` by default because it may take some time
+filled in (see `ports` below).
+This is `false` by default because it may take
-to run.
+some time to run.

 If you have multiple Vagrantfiles, provide an `alias` in the `provider` block
 and use the `provider` meta-argument in the resource/data-source